MicrosoftDocs/power-platform/power-platform/guidance/expressroute/things-to-consider.md

 When you consider using a sovereign cloud environment, you must consider what limitations exist, because not all features are available when compared with public cloud environments.
 The availability by each environment for Microsoft Power Platform is listed in the following table.
-For other differences in availability, read through the documentation on [data center regions](/power-automate/regions-overview).
+For other differences in availability, read through the documentation about [datacenter regions](/power-automate/regions-overview).

 | **Region**                                    | **ExpressRoute support** |
 |-----------------------------------------------|--------------------------|